microsoft/dstoolkit-mlops-v2/docs/how-to/ModelFactoryAssetMgmt.md

 #### Manually Delete Model Registration

-To delete a registered model from the Azure Machine Learning Studio :
+To delete a registered model from the Azure Machine Learning Studio:

 1. Navigate to the Azure Machine Learning Studio.
 2. Go to the Models tab.